stefanwatermann/XojoPdfTemplateEngine/README.md

 # XojoPdfTemplateEngine (Lib/PdfTemplate)
-(c) 2025 by Stefan Watermann, Watermann IT Germany

 Classes to render PDF files from a text based template file (.ptf).
 The template defines what to be rendered into the PDF document at what position.